alist-org/alist/README.md

 ## Discussion

-Please go to our [discussion forum](https://github.com/Xhofe/alist/discussions) for general questions, **issues are for bug reports  only.**
+Please go to our [discussion forum](https://github.com/Xhofe/alist/discussions) for general questions, **issues are for bug reports and feature request only.**

 ## Demo